oVirt/ovirt-site/source/feature/sr-iov.html.md

 #### High Level Feature Description

-In order to connect a vnic directly to a sr-iov enabled nic the vnic should be marked as a passthrough.
-The properties that should be configured on the VF are taken from the vnic's profile/network ( vlan, mtu, qos, custom properties ((open issue- what properties are supported?))).
-When starting the vm the vnic will be directly connected to one of the availiable VFs on the host's sr-iov enabled nic (the nic that the vnic's network is attached to).
+In order to connect a vnic directly to a sr-iov enabled nic the vnic's profile should be marked as a passthrough.
+The properties that should be configured on the VF are taken from the vnic's profile/network ( vlan, mtu, qos, custom properties).
+When starting the vm the vnic will be directly connected to one of the availiable VFs on the host's sr-iov enabled nic (the nic that contains the vnic's network in its sr-iov attachments).

 #### Affected Flows

+##### add/edit profile

+*   <b>sr-iov passthrough </b>
+    -   new property that will be added to the profile.
+    -   passthrough property cannot be changed on edit profile if the profile is attached to a vnic.
+    -   port-mirroring is not enabled on passthrough profile.

 ##### add/edit network

-*   <b>passthrough </b>
+*   <b>sr-iov label </b>
-    -   new property that will be added to the network. (what about ucs- vm fex- should it have a separate passthrough property or should the technology (vm fex or sr-iov) should be transparent to the user at this stage?)
+    -   new property that will be added to the network.
-    -   passthrough property cannot be changed on edit network.
-    -   If the network is passthrough, just passthrough supported properties can be edited in the network (open issue- what properties?).
-*   A network can be defined as- vm network <b>or</b> passthrough network <b>or</b> none.
-*   (open issue- is label on passthrough network supported?)

-##### add/edit profile

-*   If the profiles network is passthrough, just passthrough supported properties can be edited in the profile (open issue- what properties?).
+    -   if the sr-iov label exists in the sr-iov labels list on a host's nic the network will be added to the nic's sr-iov attachments.

 ##### add/update network on cluster

 *   (open issue- should passthrough network be always required?).
-*   (open issue- can passthrough network be management, display or migration network).
+*   management, display and migration properties are not relevant for the sr-iov attachments.

 ##### add/edit vNic